kamrynspinelli/ece2305-team7-course-project/README.md

 - Set up options
     - Channel access style (polite, impatient, aggressive)
     - Scan speed
 - Packet filtering
 - Get rid of remote command execution, once and for all

+# To figure out
+- How to filter packets when the nodes don't address them
+- How to detect collisions